Nireeksha152/imageprocessing/README.md

 Program3:Develop a program to find the sum and mean of a set of images. a.Create ‘n’ number of images and read them from the directory and perform the operations.
+Mean:
+   'mean' value gives the contribution of individual pixel intensity for the entire image & variance is normally used to find how each pixel varies from the neighbouring pixel (or centre pixel) and is used in classify into different regions

+The OS module in python provides functions for interacting with the operating system.
+OS, comes under Python’s standard utility modules.
+This module provides a portable way of using operating system dependent functionality.
+The *os* and *os.path* modules include many functions to interact with the file system.

 import cv2
 import os